The number one question we get asked from the public is, “What breeds to you use as Service Dogs?”

 Cluster 4: High reactivity, aggressiveness: Shetland Sheepdog, Shi Tzu, Poodle (miniature, toy, and standard), Bichon Frise, Springer Spaniel, Corgi.

-Cluster 5 (But only good for Pawsitivity if an individual dog can be found who is low energy): Low reactivity, high trainability, low aggressiveness: Retriever (Labrador, Golden), Newfoundland, Collie.
-Others in this cluster (but are usually way too high energy): German Shorthaired Pointer, Vizla, Brittany Spaniel, Keeshond, Australian Sheepdog.
+Cluster 5 (but only good for Pawsitivity if an individual dog can be found who is low-energy): Low reactivity, high trainability, low aggressiveness: Retriever (Labrador, Golden), Newfoundland, Collie.
+Others in this cluster (but usually way too high-energy): German Shorthaired Pointer, Vizla, Brittany Spaniel, Keeshond, Australian Sheepdog.

 Cluster 6: Very high aggressiveness: German Shepherd, Akita, Doberman, Rottweiler.
-Note that we sometimes work with these some of these breeds if working with an adult.
+Note that we sometimes use some of these breeds if we are working with an adult.

 Cluster 7: High reactivity, very high aggressiveness: Terriers (including Cairn, Highland, Fox, Scottish, Silky, Airedale, and most likely American Pit Bull Terrier and American Staffordshire Terrier), Schnauzers, Chihuahua, Dachshund.